-We use a traffic light system to support children learning to self-regulate.
+We use a traffic light system to support children learning to self-regulate and make the right choices in school.
 Every class has a traffic light in it with the colours green, orange and red.
 All teachers and members of staff also have a traffic light fan.